 \section{Introduction}

-The paradoxical, apparently indeterministic nature of quantum theory is common knowledge, and numerous attempts have been made to provide a deterministic, causal basis for the theory.
-One possible approach is to admit the possibility of causes outside of space and time.
-Bohm takes this point of view, and identifies spacetime events as "unfoldings" of a more fundamental "implicate order" that is manifested within "pre-space" \cite{Bohm1}.
-Frescura and Hiley, building on Bohm's idea, have developed an algebraic representation of pre-space dynamics \cite{Frescura}.
-A somewhat different tack is taken in \cite{ThronWatts}, which essentially proposes a conceptual model of pre-space and a deterministic, local (but statistically random) dynamics within that pre-space that, when ``unfolded'', produces quantum particle transmission.
-The model derives from an analogy to signal detection in wireless communications: particle detection is represented as the outcome of a signal accumulation process which occurs in spacetime augmented by an extra, non-spacetime dimension (referred to as the $a$-dimension).
-The quantum wavefunction corresponds to in-phase and quadrature-phase components of an amplitude and phase-modulated carrier signal field that is present throughout spacetime augmented by the $a$-dimension.
-The location of particle detection is determined when an accumulated signal reaches a threshold (so that attaining the threshold effects the ``unfolding'').
-The paper proves that the Born probability rule is a mathematical consequence: however, the paper gives no explanation of the origin or formation of the carrier signal field required for the model.
+In a previous paper \cite{ThronWatts}, a model of quantum particle transmission was proposed to explain some puzzling aspects of the quantum theory.
+According to the model, particle detection is the outcome of a signal accumulation process which occurs in an extra, non-spacetime dimension (which we refer to as the $a$-dimension).
+The complex wavefunction corresponds to in-phase and quadrature-phase components of an amplitude and phase-modulated carrier signal field that is present throughout spacetime augmented by the $a$-dimension.
+We postulated that the location of particle detection is determined when an accumulated signal reaches a threshold, and proved that the Born probability rule is a mathematical consequence.
+In this way, we have exhibited a deterministic (but statistically random) process whose outcomes obey the same probability distribution as predicted by quantum theory.
+However, the paper gives no explanation of the origin or formation of the carrier signal field required for the model.

-The current paper provides a more comprehensive interpretation of quantum probabilities than \cite{ThronWatts} by taking a related, but somewhat different approach.
+The current paper provides a more comprehensive interpretation of quantum probabilities by taking a related but somewhat different approach.
 The approach is based on the observation that both quantum mechanics and quantum field theory may be derived from a path integral formalism.
-We conjecture that path integrals correspond to a universal physical process which essentially performs a numerical integration.
+We conjecture that path integrals correspond to a universal physical process which effectively performs a numerical integration.
 As in the previous paper, this process unfolds in a non-spacetime dimension, and the observable universe is the outcome of the process upon attaining a threshold.